programmfabrik/coffeescript-ui/tutorial/tutorial.md

 ### Fetching data

 It's easy to fetch data with *CUI.XHR*.
-Also we combine it with *CUI.Deferred* as an example, but It's not necesarry because the method *start()* of an instance of *CUI.XHR* returns a CUI.Promise.
+Also we combine it with *CUI.Deferred* as an example, but It's not necesarry because the method *start()* of *CUI.XHR* class returns a CUI.Promise.

-We use a weather-api-rest as an example.
 So, to separate responsibilities, we create a new class called "WeatherService".
 Its responsibility will be just fetch data from the api-rest.
+(As an example, we get a json file instead of invoking a real api.)

 **modules/weather/WeatherService.coffee**
 ```coffeescript